gauthamnair2005/ubuntu-unity-software-center/README.md

 # Ubuntu Unity Software Center

+NOTE : THIS REPO WILL NOW BE MAINTAINED AND UPDATED IN [GITLAB](https://gitlab.com/gauthamnair2005/ubuntu-unity-software-center)

 This application was modified from  gnome-software 3.38.2

 Ubuntu Unity Software Center lets you install and update applications and